Does Mental Stress Cause Infertility?

 As we mentioned earlier, the physiological effects of stress can affect the function of our reproductive system and disrupt ovulation:

 A 2015 study of 259 women who took perceived stress assistants found the high-stress group had lower levels of estrogen, luteinizing hormone, and progesterone and higher levels of follicle-stimulating hormone during the luteal phase of their cycles, which meant a higher likelihood of anovulation.
-Increased levels of cortisol brought about by stress might interfere with follicular development and the inflammatory processes that are required for us to ovulate, but we need better research that separates confounding factors to know exactly how this connection works and if it’s a direct one.
+Increased levels of cortisol brought about by stress might interfere with follicular development and the inflammatory processes that are required for us to ovulate, but we need better research that separates confounding factors.